creativeArtie/Writer-Studio/design/standard.md

         5. Apache PDFBox (and only in export package).
         6. project libraries
     - use wildcard if possible
-    - put the import classes in comment at the end of each wildcard statement, or `// (many)` for 4 or more classes
-    - no static import except for JUnit, Checker, and AuxiliaryData
+    - no static import except for JUnit, ParameterChecker, and AuxiliaryData
     - no line wrapping
 - Class comment
     - short describing on the first line, and a noun phrase.